 | Telegram (your own channel) | Disable saving | Channel settings |

-5. Use a Leak Detection and Monitoring Service
+5. Use a Leak Detection Service

-- Go to google.com/alerts
+Go to google.com/alerts and create alerts for:

 - Your OnlyFans/Fansly/MYM username